Eddy-Malatjie/Basic-Assignment/README.md

 ##### To run the unit tests

 * Navigate to "./BasicAssignment/Assigment.tests/"
-* Run the command [dotnet test] to run all the unit test
+* Run the command 'dotnet test' to run all the unit test

 ##### To run the program